dohlee/learn-sed/README.md

 echo '/home/dohlee/learn-sed' > path.txt
 ```

-Without modifying delimiters, we should escape all forward slashes not to make them parsed as delimiters.
-Then we might write our sed command as below:
+To achieve this without modifying delimiters, we should escape all forward slashes not to make them parsed as delimiters.
+Then we write our sed command as below:

 ```shell
 sed 's/\/home\/dohlee\/learn-sed/\/new_home\/new_dohlee\/learn-sed/' path.txt